Disaster Relief Efforts

 Recently, UWHC was integral in obtaining funding to help with assistance for individuals and community agencies.
 After Hurricane Florence, UWHC was awarded and distributed over $245,000 in grants throughout Horry County to assist in home repairs, immediate shelter & food needs and other emergency needs.

-Throughout the onset of COVID-19, UWHC has been granted $237,000 in relief funding and it was used to assist individuals affected from the pandemic and UWHC has also partnered with Low Country Food Bank, Horry County Schools, and Impact Ministries to either fund or supply volunteers for 16 mass food distributions benefiting over 6,000 Horry County families.
+Throughout the onset of COVID-19, UWHC has been granted $237,000 in relief funding.
+It was used to assist individuals affected from the pandemic and UWHC has also partnered with Low Country Food Bank, Horry County Schools, and Impact Ministries to either fund or supply volunteers for 16 mass food distributions benefiting over 6,000 Horry County families.